dawsers/hyprscroller/README.md

 `cyclesize` accepts an argument which is either `+1`/`1`/`next`, or `-1`/`prev`/`previous`.
-It cycles forward or backward through three column
-widths: one third, one half or two thirds of the available width of the monitor.
+It cycles forward or backward through three column widths (in *row* mode): one third, one half or two thirds of the available width of the monitor.
+In *column* mode, the fractions are relative to the height of the monitor, and are: one third, one half, two thirds or one.
 However, using `resizewindow`, you can modify the width or height of any window freely.

-When using `resizewindow`, the columns/windows can be resized in two different
-modes:

-- Columns: `cyclesize` will create three standard widths (1/3, 1/2, 2/3), but
-  using `resizewindow` the column will be marked *free* and can be resized up to the width of the monitor.

-- Windows: There are two modes for column windows, `Auto` and `Free`.
-The modes are toggled with the `toggleheight` dispatcher. `Auto` allows resizing, but all windows fit in the monitor, pushing against each other when resizing.
-In `Free` mode, you can resize at will.
-Each window will be limited to fit the monitor, but a full column of windows can be larger than the height of the monitor.
-The active window will always be visible when moving focus.
-You can use the `resetheight` dispatcher to move the column windows to `Auto` mode and split the total height in equal parts.

 ## Aligning